Eamonn Holmes: Personal life

 In 1985, Holmes married his first wife, Gabrielle Holmes, with whom he has three children, Declan, Rebecca and Niall.
-They separated in 1994, due to Holmes' father's death and journalism career taking a toll on their marriage.
+They separated in 1994, due to Holmes' father's death and Holmes' journalism career taking a toll on their marriage.

 On 26 June 2010, Holmes married Ruth Langsford at Elvetham Hall, near Hartley Wintney, Hampshire.
+Together, they have one son, Jack.
 The couple sold exclusive rights to report on the wedding ceremony and the reception to Hello! magazine in a deal that saw the publication feature the event over two issues, in July 2010.

-In 2006, Holmes was awarded an honorary degree by Queen's University Belfast.
+In 2006, Holmes was awarded an honorary degree by Queen's University Belfast for services to broadcasting.
 He has also received an honorary degree from the University of Staffordshire.

 Holmes is a supporter of Manchester United.
 In December 2005, he opened the eulogies at the funeral of Northern Irish footballer George Best.

 Holmes and Langsford are patrons of Dogs Trust. and the couple adopted their dog, Maggie from the charity in 2011.
 In 2014, the couple supported the Dementia Friends campaign, which is an Alzheimer's Society initiative.

 In April 2015, Holmes became a celebrity ambassador for the children's charity, Variety GB.
 In January 2016, he became a patron of Northern Ireland Kidney Patients' Association.
-In March 2020, he and Langsford became patrons of The Amy May Trust.

-In 2018 the Twitter accounts of both Holmes and Louis Theroux were targeted by Insinia Security to highlight a longstanding security flaw in Twitter's system.

-On 26 October 2021, Holmes said that he had tested positive for COVID-19; he was fully vaccinated.

-In October 2022, Eamonn Holmes fell at home and broke a bone which was sticking out of his shoulder.
-He was told to take four months off from his work as a presenter at the breakfast Show on GB News.
-He returned to work at GB News in February 2023.
+In October 2022, whilst at home, Holmes suffered a fall.
+This resulted in a broken bone which, as he described, was "sticking out of his shoulder".
+He was told to take four months off from his work as a presenter at the breakfast show on GB News.

+In May 2024, Holmes and Langsford announced their plans to divorce after 14 years of marriage.
+Later that year, Holmes discussed a series of health difficulties he had had, including spinal surgery and a double hip replacement, as well as severe back pain that had left him requiring a wheelchair.